 Finally, in the layers window, change the blending mode to Overlay and the opacity to 50%.

 The awesome designers here at Flywheel have created an easy-to-use Photoshop action that applies these steps to the image of your choice with just a couple clicks!
-To get the free tool and walk through how to use it, sign up for our Design Trends course using the form, or learn more about it here!
+To get the free tool, just enter your email address in this form and then follow the rest of the tutorial below.

 How to use the Glitch-a-tron